kr7/DMP/01FCE.md

     optimizer.step()
 ```

-In this miniproject, our "system" (app) is a simple HTML page, we want to "integrate" the neural network into this HTML page:
+In this miniproject, our "app" is a simple HTML page.
+We want to "integrate" the neural network into this HTML page:

 FCE.html: